-The term "income" is defined in section 1(1) but the same definition cannot be used for purposes of section 66(13C) since section 66(13B) provides that income includes any aggregate capital gain or aggregate capital loss for purposes of section 66(13C).
+The term "income" is defined in section 1(1) but the same definition is not used for purposes of section 66(13C).
 For the purpose of section 66(13C), "income" is interpreted as "taxable income".
-This interpretation is necessary to ensure that any deductions and allowances included in the financial accounts of a company are allocated to the correct year of assessment.1
+This interpretation is necessary to ensure that any deductions and allowances included in the financial accounts of a company are allocated to the correct year of assessment.4 In addition, section 66(13B) provides that, for purposes of section 66(13C), income includes any aggregate capital gain or aggregate capital loss (see below).